lshillman/anglo-piano/README.md

-# OscillatorNode Practice
+# Anglo Piano

-Just getting comfortable with OscillatorNode to generate tones.

 The eventual goal is to re-build [anglo piano](https://anglopiano.com).
 Definitely not ready for prime time yet.
-See current progress [here](https://lshillman.github.io/oscillatornode-practice/).
+See current progress [here](https://lshillman.github.io/anglo-piano/).

 ## License